 This gun-mad mogul has spent so much time on the moors that he’s permanently damaged his hearing (‘When I began shooting… no one wore ear protectors… they would have thought you a sissy,’ he told the Daily Mail).

 According to the data, he currently leases a moor in Yorkshire.
 He also hosted Boris’ leadership victory party at his Mayfair hotel Browns (and covered the bill).
 Has given vast sums to the Tories but has no further plans to donate ‘at the moment as I can’t afford to’.
 Might this passionate Brexiteer have finally called in his debts?

 Acreage: 2,500.
 Donation: £12,000 drinks bash, £100,000 for the General Election.
 Odds: 13/2.

 Very good chums with his old Eton mucker Boris: this cheerful little snap was taken chez Dalmeny.
 The old-fashioned toff owns the Leithenwater Estate in Scotland, but does a sideline as a Chairman at Sotheby’s, where he complained about the optics during an auction with the imperishable phrase, ‘Turn those horrible lights down.
 I feel like I’m in Auschwitz.’

 Acreage: 3360.
 Donation: £0.
 Odds: 11/1.

-But let's cut to the fundamentals: he would have lost all his estate income (ghost tours, weddings), during lockdown.
+But straight to the fundamentals: he would have lost all his estate income (ghost tours, weddings) during lockdown.
 And compared to the other big swinging dicks on this list, he’s a relative pauper.
 Through his snazzy website, he offers grouse and pheasant shooting (back on the menu from October).
 He will need that revenue stream back sharpish.
 And yes, his daughter is married to Dominic Cummings.
 Strong favourite.

 Acreage: Unknown (maybe his son-in-law can help us with the data?)
 Donation: £0.
 Odds: 5/4.